-John Jackson agreed with the Committee that the Dignity in Care report was a good report, having attended its launch and been part of the discussions, with responsibility for adult safeguarding issues in Oxfordshire, as overseen by the Oxfordshire Adult Safeguarding Board.
-He stressed that any stated worries around the impacts on the quality of care were welcomed and organisations were committed to addressing any problems encountered.
+John Jackson agreed with the Committee that the Dignity in Care report was a good report, having attended its launch and having been part of the discussions in his capacity as the person responsible for adult safeguarding issues in Oxfordshire, which was overseen by the Oxfordshire Adult Safeguarding Board.
+He explained that this reluctance to make a complaint was not new and had been raised at a Hearsay!, event previously, but the question was what to do about it.
+He stressed that any worries around the impacts on the quality of care were welcomed and organisations were committed to addressing any problems encountered.
 He added that this had been recognised as an issue and there was a genuine wish on behalf of all organisations to do as much as possible to address it.
-Mr Duller added that, as one would expect, the people they talked to tended to be more open with them than with the 'authorities'.
+Mr Duller added that, as one would expect, the people they talked to tended to be more open with them than with the 'authorities' as they saw them.
+However, he added that they did tend to back away when asked if they would like to take an issue further.